f5devcentral/f5-distributed-cloud-labs-101/application/docs/pre-work/voltconsole.rst

         Password            Volterra123
         =================== =====

     #.
-Change the default password
+Change the default password.
+Hit 'refresh' on your browser if you receive a UDF access error.

 #.
 If you are using the GUI, click on "Configure Now".